krypciak/cc-extra-dialogue/README.md

 This mod adds more lore-friendly dialogues for party members, that previously had none.

-New interactions increase amount of post-combat party banter by **at least 4 times**, when compared to original game + DLC.
+New interactions increase amount of post-combat party conversations by **at least 4 times**, when compared to original game + DLC.

 *Note: 'A New Home' DLC is NOT required, although majority of new content is only available in post-game.*

 ## Installation
 This mod requires [CCLoader](https://github.com/CCDirectLink/CCLoader) which you can either install manually or use the [CCLoader installer](https://github.com/CCDirectLink/ccloader-installer).

-Once CCLoader is installed, [download a release](https://github.com/Paradragon/cc-extra-dialogue/releases) and put it into `CrossCode/assets/mods`.
+Once CCLoader is installed, [download a .ccmod release](https://github.com/Paradragon/cc-extra-dialogue/releases) and put it into `CrossCode/assets/mods` folder.

 [![Download latest release](docs/images/download_release.png)](https://github.com/Paradragon/cc-extra-dialogue/releases)